ssdeanx/threejs.shooter/.kilocode/memory-bank/brief.md

 1. Purpose and Vision
 - Build a third-person shooter prototype that proves out an Authoritative ECS over a single Rapier physics world, orchestrated by a deterministic fixed-step loop inside React Three Fiber.
 - Prioritize correctness, determinism, and system hygiene to enable rapid iteration on movement, camera, and combat without architectural rework.
+- Establish a minimal yet production-grade pattern for ECS state ownership, physics integration, and rendering in a React context.
+- Provide a clean foundation for indie developers and gameplay programmers to prototype third-person mechanics with confidence in correctness and performance.
+- Tactical focus on movement, camera control, combat mechanics, and rendering fidelity, with a view to future expansion into more complex gameplay features.

 2. Core Goals
 - Deterministic loop at 60 Hz using fixed-step accumulator: one authoritative order for systems.